wp-plugins/webphysiology-portfolio/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Bug fix - a form tag around the color selector was keeping the Portfolio Settings submit button from firing on Windows machines
 = 1.1.0 =
 * Added a color picker to the Admin styling area to make color selections quicker
 * Added the ability to change the detail data labels and their width